Stráž (Domažlice District)

 Stráž is a municipality and village in Domažlice District in the Plzeň Region of the Czech Republic.
 It has about 200 inhabitants.

 Stráž lies approximately 4 km south-west of Domažlice, 51 km south-west of Plzeň, and 133 km south-west of Prague.

+Etymology

+The name Stráž means 'guard' in Czech.
+This name was often given to places that were used for guarding and from which it was possible to see well into the distance, or to places along rivers that served to keep watch so that no one passed without paying the toll.